hadiset/blog.hafi/src/content/blog/deploy-second-wp-docker.md

 - **Environment variables** are pulled from the `.env` file for cleaner configuration and easier reusability.
 - **The wp-network is marked as external**, which means Docker will not recreate it; it simply joins the already existing network that both WordPress containers use to communicate with the database service.

-If you’re unsure about the name of your existing Docker network, you can easily check it using the Docker CLI.
-Run:
+If you’re unsure about the name of your existing Docker network, you can easily check it using this command:

 ```bash
 docker network ls
 ```

-This lightweight setup ensures that the new WordPress instance consumes minimal resources, making it ideal for low-spec VPS environments.

 ## NGINX Configuration for the New Site
 With the new WordPress container running on a different port, the next step is to configure NGINX so it can route traffic to this instance.
 The example configuration below shows how to set up HTTPS redirection, SSL handling (using Cloudflare in my case), and PHP-FPM forwarding to the new WordPress container.